Webster's Revised Unabridged Dictionary · 1913

 Amidst

-[OE. amidde, amiddes, on midden, AS. on middan, in the middle, fr. midde the middle.
+[Old English amidde, amiddes, on midden, Anglo-Saxon on middan, in the middle, from midde the middle.
 The s is an adverbial ending, originally marking the genitive; the t is a later addition, as in whilst, amongst, alongst.
 See Mid.]

 In the midst or middle of; surrounded or encompassed by; among.